qdot/erosoutsider/readme.txt

 before these scripts will work.

 ----------------------------------Version Log----------------------------------

+3.00  12/29/2005 Checksum is now calculated instead of being looked up in a table
+                 estim.inc has been added to contain installation dependant 'stuff' manual.doc updated to reflect better understanding of protocol

 2.00  12/21/2005 Added 'dramp' command to script
                  Changed rate values so that higher values result in faster ramps